defiant00/whim-c/README.md

 // a class is a map with a few specific values defined
 // name - the name of the type
 // base - optional base class
-// new  - optional constructor
+// init  - optional initializer

 // lists are resizable indexable collections of any type denoted with ()
 // () is an empty list, (1,) is a list with one item (the comma is required to distinguish it from grouping)